Thank you for subscribing

 After the discovery of Cohen's Reef in the 1860s - a 3km vein of gold running through Walhalla, which yielded more than 50 tonnes of gold – the town became one of Australia’s richest, with some 4000 gold-digging hopefuls calling it home.

 These days, the charming village is home to about 35 residents, with the historic centre lovingly restored to its gold rush-era glory.
+A train ride with the Walhalla Goldfields Railway will take you through the spectacular Stringers Creek Gorge.
 The picturesque spot offers myriad biking and hiking trails but, if you like eerie experiences, take a ghost tour of the old cemetery on the hill.

 More: Victoria's 10 best heritage train journeys for kids and adults